nehakumari170505/Demo/README.md

 # Demo
-Learning how to use git and github
+Learning how to use git and github.
+This is a demo.